Karen Hirst, Assistant Dean for Student Services

 (585) 475-2971, email@example.com

-The engineering exploration option is for students who would like to take additional time to fully explore RIT's portfolio of engineering majors before committing to a program of study.
+The engineering exploration option is for students who would like additional time to fully explore RIT's portfolio of engineering majors before committing to a program of study.
 Students may choose a major anytime during the first year.

 Students complete foundation courses required by all the engineering disciplines.
 Course work taken in the engineering exploration option will transfer into all engineering majors without any loss of credits hours.